infraguys/genesis_oidc_ui/docs/auth-flow.md

 - quickly access tokens from memory within the current session;
 - restore tokens when the page is reloaded, if they were saved with `rememberMe = true`;
 - keep tokens for different IAM clients strictly isolated so that tokens issued for one client are never reused for another client.

+In the current implementation, `tokenStorage` is created for a specific IAM client UUID, which makes the storage namespace an explicit dependency and avoids relying on module-level shared state.

 ### Current user